+11. Contaminants

-- 11. Contaminants Describe methods to control contaminants, especially with regard to surface runoff and groundwater. - 12.
-Soils and Fine-Textured Waste
+Describe methods to control contaminants, especially regarding surface runoff and groundwater.

+12. Soils and Fine-Textured Waste

 Describe the method of removal, storage, and replacement of topsoil; the mean thickness of topsoil or fines on the site after reclamation; testing to determine whether soil or mine wastes need to be modified to encourage plant growth.